menchelab/VRNetzer/README.md

 ### **1.)
 Set up a MySql Database**

 - download and install [MySql Workbench](https://dev.mysql.com/downloads/workbench/)
-- download the .dump file of our database [from here](url)
+- download the .dump file of our database [from here](https://ucloud.univie.ac.at/index.php/s/mvO5h6AfFyin0Gi)
-- Create a new database, user and password and upload .dump file to it
+- Create a new database, user and password and upload .sql file to it

 you have now a clone of our database on your local machine.